Convolutive Transfer Function Invariant SDR training criteria for Multi-Channel Reverberant Speech Separation: Introduction

 In this contribution, we consider source separation as a front-end of a downstream \gls{ASR} task.
 One might therefore argue that the front-end should best be trained using an ASR-related criterion, as the latter is closer to the ultimate goal of minimal \gls{WER}.
 This has been attempted in \cite{Chang2019mimo} where a sequence-to-sequence neural \gls{ASR} system was extended to deal with multi-channel multi-source input.
 While the results on anechoic speech were promising, their performance on reverberant speech was not yet competitive.
 For single-source acoustic beamforming the Beamnet architecture \cite{Heymann2017beamnet} has been proposed, which utilizes an \gls{ASR}-related training objective, and the gradient was backpropagated through the beamformer to the neural mask estimator.
 It was, however, observed in \cite{Heymann2018MBBFSmartHome} that joint training of the \gls{ASR} back-end and the enhancement front-end may have some logistic advantages (no need for parallel clean and distorted training data for the training of the enhancement stage), but that they may not lead to the overall best \gls{WER} performance.
 We therefore opted to stick to a signal related training objective for the source separation training in this work, which is actually much simpler to realize, and leave a tighter coupling with the back-end to future work.

 In this contribution, we focus on reverberant scenarios.
 A time-domain loss can be extremely sensitive to changes in the input waveform, e.g., caused by the different reflection pattern when selecting another channel of the microphone array as input to the mask estimation network \cite{Drude2019sms}.
 Although inaudible, those changes can have a drastic impact on the loss, and unfavorably influence the performance.
 To overcome this problem, we propose a training objective that is invariant to such errors, i.e., \acrfull{CISDR} loss, inspired by the BSS Eval SDR \cite{Vincent2006BSSEval} measure.
 We give experimental evidence that it is superior to the well-known \gls{SISDR} if combined with an \gls{MVDR}-based beamformer.
 On a reverberant source separation task compiled from LibriSpeech data \cite{Panayotov2015librispeech}, which was developed during the JHU JSALT 2020 workshop, the proposed system achieves a word error rate which is only \num{1.2} percentage points higher than on the non-reverberant oracle source signals.
+The \acrshort{CISDR} PyTorch code is publicly available on GitHub\footnote{\url{https://github.com/fgnt/ci_sdr}}.

 The paper is organized as follows.
 In the next section we introduce the signal model underlying our investigations.
 In Section~\ref{sec:system} the system architecture is introduced.
 To learn the neural mask estimator with a time-domain training criterion, the loss has to be backpropagated through the beamformer coefficient computation.
 We use a beamformer implementation that requires computing the dominant eigenvector to estimate the steering vectors.
 We propose using the power estimation to simplify such a computation during training.
 Section~\ref{sec:training_objectives} discusses the training objectives, which are experimentally evaluated in Section~\ref{sec:experiments}.
 The paper closes with some conclusions drawn in Section~\ref{sec:conclusions}.